werpu/myfaces-js-integrationtests/src/main/readme.txt

 which hold the system via weak binding together and runtime config params which influence the runtime behavior

-Structural params

-  -  jsfAjaxImpl points to the ajax implementation which has to implement the full api default is myfaces._impl.core.Impl

-  -  transport points to the desired transport gateway default value is  myfaces._impl.xhrCore._Transports

-  -  responseHandler is the response handler responsible for providing the response the default value is: myfaces._impl.xhrCore._AjaxResponse

-  -  eventListenerQueue: The weak binding to the event listener queue singleton defaults to myfaces._impl._util._ListenerQueue

-  -  updateParser: binding to the parsing engine, default value is myfaces._impl._util._HtmlStripper

-  -  defaultErrorOutput points to the default error output which is alert per default but could be set to console.error for instance.
-The syntax must be defaultErrorOutput(<errorMessage>)

 Runtime config params

   - delay: an integer value specifying a possible delay in the implementation